• Skip to primary navigation

 Then the guilt kicked in.

-Because, I realized, where does that leave acorn squash or pumpkin or butternut squash?
+Because, I realized, where does that leave roasted acorn squash soup or pumpkin spice muffins or butternut squash bisque?
 Or those cute crooked necked yellow squashes?

-And, are we able to include zucchini in this list?
+And, are we able to include zucchini muffins in this list?
 Yikes.

 I love all of them, each on its own special way.